kart699/trigger-mesdp/README.md

 ##### PRE-REQUISITES to use mesdp and DNIF
-Outbound access required for github
+Outbound access required for github to clone the plugin

 | Protocol   | Source IP  | Source Port  | Direction	 | Destination Domain | Destination Port  |
 |:------------- |:-------------|:-------------|:-------------|:-------------|:-------------|